Hire in United Arab Emirates

 The wages on which the gratuity is calculated exclude all bonuses and allowances, overtime pay and payments in kind.

-For unlawful termination, i.e. employee filing a serious complaint or successful claim against the employer, severance is up to 3 months’ salary in addition to all other contractual and statutory entitlements.
+For unlawful termination (i.e. employee filing a serious complaint or successful claim against the employer), a severance payment up to 3 months’ salary in addition to all other contractual and statutory entitlements may be owed.
 The total compensation takes into account the employee’s length of service, work responsibilities and damage sustained by the employee.

 Post-Termination Restraints / Restrictive Covenants